 Human Trafficking is a modern-day form of slavery.
-Traffickers use tactics of force, fraud or coercion to control victims for the purpose of commercial sex acts or labor services against his/her will.
-Tactics traffickers use include violence, sexual violence, threats, blackmail, false promises, deception, manipulation, debt bondage and more to trap vulnerable individuals in horrendous situations.
+Traffickers use force, lies, or coercion to control victims for sex or labor services.
+They use violence, threats, blackmail, false promises, manipulation, debt bondage and more.
+These weapons allow traffickers to trap vulnerable individuals in horrible situations.

-Recognizing trafficking victims can be hard, even though many are hidden in plain sight.
-A common perception of human trafficking is a victim being kidnapped and held hostage.
+Though many trafficking victims are in plain sight, it can be difficult to recognize them.
+We often think of human trafficking as a kidnapped victim held in some sort of cage.
 While there are cases like this, it is far from the norm.
 There is no movement – or kidnapping – required for it to be human trafficking.
-Victims can still be living in their own home, attending school, and/or participating in activities in their community.
-Victims aren’t usually tied up physically, but often held hostage psychologically.
+Victims can be living in their own home, attending school, and participating in activities in their community.
+They aren’t usually tied up physically, but often held hostage psychologically.

 If you are a victim, or are concerned for someone else, please contact us.
 We are available 24 hours a day, 365 days a year.
 Call 1.800.770.1650 or text 'IOWAHELP' to 20121.